Taylor Swift has been on a long and determined quest to impress the Grammys. It paid off once again.

 “No,” Swift replies.
 “I'm making a better record.”

 The documentary, which is also about Swift’s evolution to become more politically outspoken, features scenes of her recording her next album, “Lover.”
-Her goal didn’t quite work: Grammy voters awarded it with only a song of the year nomination for the title track.
+She didn’t quite accomplish her goal: Grammy voters awarded it with only a song of the year nomination for the title track.

-But all attention shifted once Swift released “Folklore” and its follow-up, “Evermore,” which showcases her brand new sound.
+But all attention shifted once Swift released “Folklore” and its follow-up, “Evermore,” which showcases her brand-new sound.
 And Grammy voters appear to be big fans.

 Read more: